threenine/api-template/src/readme.md

 Once installed you can create new projects using the `dotnet new ` CLI commands.

-The template pack provides 3 options
+The template pack provides several options

 `Template Name             Short Name     Language  Tags`
 `--------------------     ----------     --------  --------------------------  `